RadionBik/ML-based-network-traffic-classifier/gpt_model/README.md

 It is necessary to download a MinIO client to your computer as per: https://docs.min.io/docs/minio-client-quickstart-guide.html

-To get the complete data, execute the following commands:
+To get the data, execute the following commands:
 ```
 ./mc alias set ext-anon http://195.201.38.68:9000
 ./mc ls ext-anon/traffic-classifier
 ./mc cp ext-anon/traffic-classifier .
 ```

+*Note: opening the URL in a browser leads to the administrator console.
+To access the datasets and models you have to install MinIO client as mentioned above.*

 ### Publications